taylorkarras/diamondblog-plugins/README.md

 6. AdSense (to add AdSense code)
 7. ReCaptcha (to add ReCaptcha code)
 8. Review Ratings (for reviews, to add ratings to them)
+9. Twitter Card (for Twitter Card functionality)
+10. Related Content (to show 3 cards of content related to the article)

 To install, simply drag them to the plugins folder of your diamondblog installation.